 - Appoint a Liquidator

-Where lodgments have not been kept up to date and are more than 3 months overdue
+Where lodgements have not been kept up to date and are more than 3 months overdue.

 If a company has not lodged all its tax returns within 3 months of the due date – the directors will be automatically personally liable for a penalty equal to the unpaid PAYG and superannuation debt of the company.

-YOU MUST ALWAYS LODGE ALL RETURNS WITHIN 3 MONTHS OF THE DUE DATE OR YOU WILL NOT ESCAPE PERSONAL LIABILITY FOR COMPANY TAX DEBTS WHERE A DIRECTOR PENALTY NOTICE HAS BEEN ISSUED!
+YOU MUST ALWAYS LODGE ALL RETURNS WITHIN 3 MONTHS OF THE DUE DATE OR YOU CANNOT ESCAPE PERSONAL LIABILITY FOR COMPANY TAX DEBTS WHERE A DIRECTOR PENALTY NOTICE HAS BEEN ISSUED!